 Does taking ciprofloxacin increase the chance of other pregnancy-related problems?

-Studies have not been done to see if ciprofloxacin increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies have not been done to see if ciprofloxacin can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Does taking ciprofloxacin in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if taking ciprofloxacin can cause behavior or learning issues for the child.
+Studies have not been done to see if taking ciprofloxacin can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking ciprofloxacin:

-There are 13 case reports on using ciprofloxacin while breastfeeding.
+There are 13 case reports on the use of ciprofloxacin while breastfeeding.
 These reports suggest that a nursing infant would get much lower amounts of ciprofloxacin than in a dose given directly to an infant when needed for a treatment.
 When ciprofloxacin is taken while breastfeeding, the baby should be watched for symptoms such as diarrhea and yeast infection (thrush or diaper rash).
-If you suspect the baby has any symptoms including diarrhea and/or yeast infection, contact the child’s healthcare provider.
+If you suspect the baby has any symptoms (such as diarrhea and/or yeast infection), contact the child’s healthcare provider.

 Ciprofloxacin can also be prescribed as an eye or ear drop.
 In these cases, the amount of medication that gets to the milk is expected to be less than with oral use.